THG-coretooling/.github/profile/README.md

 # Core Tooling Platform 👋

+**This org is SSO enabled.** If you are planning on working with CTP repositories please make sure you (are a member of the org)[https://thg.okta.com/] first.

-Change visibility on the right-side to `view as member` to see org links.
+Once a member, change visibility on the right-side panel to `view as member` to see org links and more information.